 Math and the sciences are under pressure to meet specific, measurable assessment points.
 How does this work for history and humanities?

 In terms of assessment and where kids need to be in the math and sciences, do we have less pressure to meet specific benchmarks?
 Probably.
 Do we have less pressure to teach kids how to think critically and be active participants in our society?
 Absolutely not.
-I would argue there is more pressure and importance than ever to do this.
+I would argue there are more pressure and importance than ever to do this.
 The current political and social climates, as well as the pandemic, are all things this country has faced before.
 The things that kids are learning in the humanities, the critical thinking skills, the historical developments and movements that have made us who and what we are, are so crucial to our national understanding.
 Students need to appreciate the origins and roots of the issues they are facing today.
 They need to understand what being an engaged and involved citizen looks like.
 If they don't understand the history and the social connections behind the issues we all face today, then how do we truly move forward together?

 Is there anything in the education system that you think should be addressed with urgency?

 I am currently enrolled in Boston College and pursuing a master's degree in educational policy, with a specific focus on social justice policy.
 I truly believe that the greatest way to reform an institution is through its policy.
 So yes, I absolutely believe there are issues within our educational system that need to be addressed with urgency.
 We lack educational equity in this country.
 We have policies that benefit some groups over others.
 Policy needs to reflect and be sensitive to cultural challenges that many of our marginalized communities face.
 The work in my current degree program is preparing me to help make these much-needed changes in our educational system.

 Tell me about Vermont Academy's History curriculum goals.
 What do we hope that students gain from our humanities program?